securestep9/ebooks/README.md

 # ebooks
 Application Security and Cloud Security Free eBooks.
-Please note that all eBooks in this repo were distirbuted and provided by free by their respective publishers
+Please note that all eBooks in this repo were distirbuted and provided for free download by their respective publishers